meant-ion/TuringMod/README.md

 	- !schedule: returns a schedule for the next week starting the day after the command is called in a readable format

+	- !accountage: says the age of the account of the user asking

+	- !who: reiterates the streamer's bio/summary

 MOD/STREAMER ONLY COMMANDS: